Rohin1212/Rohin1212/README.md

 ### Howdy 👋

-#### I'm currently a computer science student at Swinburne Uni of Tech, a full stack web developer.
+#### Full Stack Software Engineer, currently a CS student at Swinburne.
 I am a lifelong learner that loves learning and working on new tech.

 <p align="center">
 	<a href="https://rohindev.com">My Website<a/>